This is the complete guide to eCDN. We will cover the following:

-Traditional CDNs (Content delivery Networks) are used to distribute the content closer to the end user to increase the performance.
+Outside of the enterprise, traditional CDNs (Content Delivery Networks) are used to distribute the content closer to the end-user to increase the performance.
 While eCDN (Enterprise CDN) uses the same technological concept, it solves a very different problem.

-Big enterprises usually setup a corporate network for each of their office sites that connects the employees to the internet as well as to the company's internal services.
-Corporate networks are usually very fast and support high bandwidth, but their connection to the outer world (the internet) is many times limited in bandwidth and capacity.
+Big enterprises usually set up a corporate network for each of their office sites that connects the employees to the internet as well as to the company's internal services.
+Corporate networks are usually very fast and support high bandwidth, but their connection to the outer world (the internet) is often limited in bandwidth and capacity.

 So to put it short, eCDN is a CDN like solution that works around limited corporate network downlink to allow broadcasting of video to large company audiences.

-Given the high standard for video quality nowadays, a typical network downlink capacity simply can not withstand thousands of HD video streams, it's technically impossible.
+Given the high expectations for video quality today, typical network downlink capacities simply cannot withstand thousands of HD video streams, it's technically impossible.

 These are very similar to classic CDN edges but the servers are installed within the corporate network and all of the traffic in the target network is directed to that local server.
 The content is then downloaded once to the cache server and served internally to all of the employees.